mgius/Resume/resume.md

  * Automated installation of windows desktops with a series of scripts to configure user accounts, development software, and common configuration.

+### Cal Poly San Luis Obispo Computer Science Department

+#### Programming Tutor
+##### April 2008 - March 2010

+ * Assisted students in introductory programming courses, with a focus on driving the students to finding their own solutions, rather than accepting solutions from the tutor.
+ * Observed and reported common difficulties and frustrations to introductory professors

 ### Farallon Geographics, San Francisco CA